 Between 1930 and 1939, the Fort was manned by the 3rd Hong Kong & Singapore (HKS) RA Battery.
 Their training and peace time quarters were at India Lines on Blakang Mati.
 The troops marched to and from their quarters each day.
 Other British Artillery units also used the Fort for training.

 “A Battery situated at Labrador will, in our opinion, get a better shoot at ships running into the Western approach to Keppel Harbour than the Battery at Siloso; Rather than mount a third at Siloso, we would prefer to retain the Battery at Labrador, if finance and manning considerations permit.”

-In the end, the third gun for Fort Siloso did not materialise, and a two gun 6-Inch Battery was built at Labrador.
+In the end, the third gun for Fort Siloso did not materialise, and a two gun 6 Inch Battery was built at Labrador.

-However, when the defences were completed, none were available for use at the fort, although they were mounted elsewhere in Singapore (a Twin 6-Pounder was mounted at Siloso Point after the war).
+However, when the defences were completed, no Twin 6 Pounders were available for use at the Fort, although some were mounted elsewhere in Singapore (a Twin 6 Pounder was mounted at Siloso Point after the war).

 In the years leading up to the Second World War, a daily exercise was conducted at Siloso Point.
-Every day, a ‘water boat’ passed through the harbour entrance between Siloso and Tanjong Berlayer.
+Every day, a ‘water boat’ passed through the harbour entrance between Siloso and Tanjong Berlayar.
 This boat, delivering water to outposts, was tracked, targeted and ‘sunk’ by the Siloso guns.

 On the 8th December 1941, the Japanese landed at Kota Bahru in northern Malaya at 0215 Tokyo time (one hour and ten minutes before their strike at Pearl Harbor).
-Singapore had, ready to deter a sea borne assault, a powerful coastal artillery defence system under the command of Brigadier A.D.
+Singapore had ready to deter a sea borne assault, a powerful coastal artillery defence system under the command of Brigadier A.D.
 Curtis, the Commander Fixed Defences.

 Faber Fire Command (7th Coast Artillery Regiment) controlled the Pasir Laba, Buona Vista, Labrador, Siloso, Connaught, Serapong, and Silingsing Batteries.
 Changi Fire Command (9th Coast Artillery Regiment) controlled Johore, Beting Kusah, Changi, Sphinx, Tekong and Pengerang Batteries.